 The distance between Rye and London isn’t outrageously far, falling between 86 to 107 kilometres depending on your mode of transport.
 Day-trippers like myself can easily commute on the train or by coach, or you can embark on an epic road trip with Rye as one of the stops.

 London to Rye by Train

 Kick back and relax with an express train ride to Rye from London.
-Depart from St Pancras Station and transfer at Ashford International and then take a train from Ashford International to Rye.
+Depart from London St Pancras Station and transfer at Ashford International and then take a train from Ashford International to the Rye station.
 The journey should take you around 90-minutes.

 London to Rye by Car

 For utmost freedom – pencil in scenic stops and radio jamming – rent a car and hoof it to Rye.
 Take the M20 route to arrive in approximately 1.5 hours.
 You can also further explore the East Sussex region this way.
 There are, after all, plenty of UK city breaks to experience.